hiroshimamiya/EPIB685/Assignment2_instruction.md

 - In addition, this assignment will assist with study design in Assignment 4.

 **Format**:
-  The presentation of your critical appraisal is approximately 20 minute per group, depending on class size.
+  The presentation of your critical appraisal is15-20 minutes per group.

 The presentation should comprise the following elements: